Who We Are:

 Q: Can you give me some pointers for helping to get acquainted?

 A: Yes, here are some that apply to any such situation:

 - Contact a member before coming and let them know you are coming, and they can introduce you to others.

 - Be prepared for a social situation.
-In other words, conversation is a two way street.
+In other words, a conversation is a two-way street.
 If you don’t have anything to say, chances are, people will lose interest quickly.

 - Remember that others have had the same difficulty getting to know strangers, and the more familiar your face, the easier it gets!

 - Bar and meeting nights can get crowded, and many of the people who come are not members of the club.
 Look for the executive board; these folks would be happy to help you get acquainted with other club members!

 The Burgh Bears, a social group for bears and their admirers, does not discriminate or limit membership in any way other than age (you must be 21 or older to join).
 Annual dues are $20 for an individual membership, and $15 more per member per household ($35 per couple, $55 if you have three members living at one address, and so on …) You do not have to be a member to participate in Burgh Bears activities, especially if you are new to the group.
 However, we would ask that you become a member in time and as you feel more comfortable with the group.
 Membership helps the club grow, function and provide diverse activities.
 If you are interested in becoming a member, click here to contact our club’s President.
 We accept cash as well as check/money order (payable to “Burgh Bears”).
 You can pay your yearly dues and fill out a membership application in person at any club function, or you can pay your dues online.